What are the quietest garage door openers

 Why are some garage door openers quiet?

-Several factors should be taken into account when answering this question—opener type and whether it has a DC or AC motor in it.
+Several factors should be taken into account when answering this question: opener type and whether it has a DC or AC motor.
 As mentioned above, some types of garage door openers are louder than others by design.
 Screw and chain will always make more noise than a rubber belt or a jackshaft opener, which barely exposes moving parts.

 What is the difference between AC and DC garage door openers?

 Even more significant noise impact comes from the type of motor used in the garage door opener.
-DC motors typically used in openers are much smaller and barely make any noise.
-So if you compare two chain drive units, one with DC and one with AC motors, the DC version will be significantly quieter.
-The most widely used garage door motor type is AC, simply because only recently have most popular brands started transitioning away from the noisy AC motor design into a DC system.
+DC motors, typically used in openers, are much smaller and barely make any noise.
+So, if you compare two chain drive units, one with DC and one with AC motors, the DC version will be significantly quieter.
+The most widely used garage door motor type is AC, simply because all popular brands have started transitioning away from noisy AC motor designs to DC systems only in recent years.

 How do I make my garage door opener quieter?